buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :param build: the :class:`~buildbot.process.build.Build` instance controlling this step.

-        This method is called during setup to set the build instance controlling this slave.
+        This method is called during setup to set the build instance controlling this worker.
         Subclasses can override this to get access to the build object as soon as it is available.
         The default implementation sets the :attr:`build` attribute.